obonaventure/cnp3/book/application/application.rst

 .. [#femailheaders] The list of all standard email header lines may be found at http://www.iana.org/assignments/message-headers/message-header-index.html

 .. [#smtpauth] During the last years, many Internet Service Providers, campus and enterprise networks have deployed SMTP extensions :rfc:`4954` on their MSAs.
 These extensions for the MUAs to be authenticated before the MSA accepts an email message from the MUA.
-This authentication

 .. [#fdot] This implies that a valid email message cannot contain a line with one dot followed by `CR` and `LF`.
 If a user types such a line in an email, his email client will automatically add a space character before or after the dot when sending the message over SMTP.

+.. [#fapop] :rfc:`1939` defines another authentication scheme that is not vulnerable to such attackers.

+.. [#furilist] The list of standard URI schemes is maintained by IANA_ at http://www.iana.org/assignments/uri-schemes.html

 .. include:: ../links.rst